1. Home

 Assessment of Oral Cavity

-Check out for any oral illness, such as dental carries or difficulty chewing or swallowing.
-If one has any oral health issues, it may affect their nutrient uptake and cause imbalanced nutrition.
+Check for any oral illness, such as dental carries or difficulty chewing or swallowing.
+If one has any oral health issues, they may affect nutrient uptake and cause imbalanced nutrition.

 Nursing Interventions for Imbalanced Nutrition